 Written on 1/4/21

 Progesterone is such an important hormone when trying to conceive!
 It also plays a role after you get that positive pregnancy test.
-Keep reading to learn more about progesterone and some reasons progesterone levels may drop in early pregnancy.
+Keep reading to learn more about progesterone and some reasons progesterone levels in early pregnancy may drop.

 Why is progesterone important?

 Progesterone is one of the most important female hormones, playing a crucial role in fertility, conception, and pregnancy.
 It is also known as the “pregnancy hormone” because it kicks in after ovulation and prepares the endometrial lining for implantation.
 Insufficient progesterone levels may impact fertility, shorten your luteal phase, affect the implantation of the fertilized embryo, or cause early miscarriage.
 It is unlikely you'll have a successful pregnancy with low progesterone.

 Progesterone is one of the most important female hormones, playing a crucial role in fertility, conception, and pregnancy.

 When should progesterone be elevated?

 During the first half of your cycle, estrogen is dominant.
 During this period, progesterone levels should be low, ideally under 1 ng/ml in blood.
 After the release of an egg (a.k.a. ovulation) that progesterone rises.